 It’s easier to encourage younger children to get in the habit of good tooth care and once they are in that habit they tend to keep it going without thinking.

-You might also enjoy reading 5 Top Tips for Losing Baby Teeth
+You May Also Enjoy 5 Top Tips for Losing Baby Teeth

 As much as these might seem healthy (after all we’re always being told to consume plenty of fruit) fruit juices don’t do kids’ teeth any favors.

 They contain more sugar that you may realise, and this means that there is an increased chance of tooth decay occurring with regular intake.
 To put things into perspective, a typical fruit juice contains around seven teaspoons of sugar (the same as a soda!).

 As a parent you really wouldn’t want to go down the route of having your child have to have dental implants in the future so stick to water instead for meals and if you do give your child a juice or sugary drink then make sure they brush their teeth afterwards.